Jess Phillips: It is a ‘failing’ that misogyny isn’t a hate crime

 Jess Phillips MP: It’s a ‘fundamental failing’ that misogyny isn’t recognised as hate crime

-Shadow minister for domestic violence and safeguarding and MP for Birmingham Yardley says the bill still needs ‘ironing out’ during exclusive virtual event hosted Independent journalist Harriet Hall
+Shadow minister for domestic violence and safeguarding and MP for Birmingham Yardley says the bill still needs ‘ironing out’ during exclusive virtual event hosted by Independent journalist Harriet Hall

 Jess Phillips MP has responded to the House of Lords voting this week to make misogyny a hate crime in England and Wales, saying that she is “very anxious” about the idea of victims of domestic abuse or rape having to prove misogyny has taken place in order to secure stricter sentencing.